pingcap/docs/information-schema/information-schema-deadlocks.md

 When transaction A is blocked by a lock already held by transaction B, and transaction B is directly or indirectly blocked by the lock held by the current transaction, a deadlock error will occur.
 In this deadlock, there might be two cases:

 + Case 1: Transaction B might (directly or indirectly) be blocked by a lock generated by a statement that has been executed before transaction A.
-+ Case 2: Transaction B might also be blocked by the statement currently being executed in Transaction A.
++ Case 2: Transaction B might also be blocked by the statement currently being executed in transaction A.

 In case 1, TiDB will report a deadlock error to the client of transaction A and terminate the transaction.